LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W04-D2-MoreNewES6Features.md

 ### JSON.parse()

-This method is used to convert a JSON object which is in the form of a string into a JavaScript object.
-It’s commonly used when retrieving data from storage or receiving data sent from somewhere else, since the data is often in JSON format and needs to be converted into a JavaScript object for use in JavaScript code.
+This method is used to convert a JSON string into a JavaScript object.
+It’s commonly used when retrieving data from storage or receiving data sent from a web API, since the data is normally in JSON format.

 Here’s an example: